American Airlines Flight 11: Crash

 A webcam set up by Wolfgang Staehle at an art exhibit in Brooklyn to take images of Lower Manhattan every four seconds also captured stills of Flight 11 flying towards the North Tower and the explosion that followed.

 At 8:37 a.m., Flight 11 began a rapid descent of 3,200 feet per minute toward New York City, gradually losing speed.
 Three minutes before impact, Atta completed his final turn toward Manhattan, flying south over the city in the direction of the World Trade Center.
 At 08:46, (Note: The exact time is disputed.
-The 9/11 Commission Report states that Flight 11 struck the North Tower at 8:46:40 a.m., NIST reports 8:46:30 a.m., and some other sources claim 8:46:26 a.m.) flight attendant Amy Sweeney panicked that her plane was "flying way too low" just as Atta deliberately crashed into the North Tower.
-The airplane, traveling about 440 mph and loaded with around 10000 U.S.gal of jet fuel, struck the skyscraper's northern façade between floors 93 and 99, its nose impacting the 96th floor.
+The 9/11 Commission Report states that Flight 11 struck the North Tower at 8:46:40 a.m., NIST reports 8:46:30 a.m., and some other sources claim 8:46:26 a.m.) flight attendant Amy Sweeney panicked that the plane was "flying way too low" as Atta deliberately crashed into the North Tower.

+The airplane, traveling about 440 mph and loaded with around 10000 U.S.gal of jet fuel, struck the skyscraper's northern façade between floors 93 and 99, its nose hitting the 96th floor.